sheldonucr/ee260_lab/lab1/README.md

 * An inverter symbol view as seen in Fig 15.

-* A testbench for your inverter design as seen in Fig 18.
+* A test-bench for your inverter design as seen in Fig 18.

 * A transient analysis waveform as seen in Fig. 28.